Kurento/kurento/source/features/kurento_protocol.rst

 Once the WebSocket has been established, the Kurento Protocol offers different types of request/response messages:

 - **ping**: Keep-alive method between client and Kurento Media Server.
-- **create**: Instantiates a new media object, that is, a pipeline or media element.
+- **create**: Creates a new media object, i.e. a Media Pipeline, an Endpoint, or any other Media Element.
+- **describe**: Retrieves an already existing object.
-- **invoke**: Calls a method of an existing media object.
+- **invoke**: Calls a method on an existing object.
 - **subscribe**: Subscribes to some specific event, to receive notifications when it gets emitted by a media object.
 - **unsubscribe**: Removes an existing subscription to an event.
-- **release**: Deletes the object and releases resources used by it.
+- **release**: Marks a media object for garbage collection and release of the resources used by it.

 The Kurento Protocol allows that Kurento Media Server sends requests to clients: